Fermionic Phonons: Exact Analytic Results and Quantum Statistical Mechanics for a One Dimensional Harmonic Crystal: Abstract

 \section{Abstract}

 Analytic expressions for the energy eigenvalues and eigenfunctions of a one-dimensional harmonic crystal are obtained.
-It is shown that the phonon statistics differ between bosons and fermions.
 The average energy and density profiles are obtained numerically as a function of temperature.
 A surprisingly large number of energy levels (eg.\ 5,000 for 4 particles) are required for reliable results at even moderate temperatures.
-Differences between fully symmetric and anti-symmetric spinless wave functions are quantified in the high density and low coupling regimes.
-The localized nature of wave function symmetrization is demonstrated.
-Appended are generic discussions of non-symmetric Hamiltonian operator and fermionic phonons, the symmetrization for multi-particle states, and the symmetrization factorization of spin and position wave functions.